rly0nheart/humanly/README.md

 ## Goals

 - Provide a simple, consistent API to make numeric and system values readable.
-- Cross-platform support for permissions (Unix and Windows).
 - Small, dependency-light, and ergonomic for CLI, web, or general Rust applications.

 ## Platform-specific behavior